-What does team Qwilr know about this?
+What does team Qwilr know about winning sales proposals?

-(Re-)Frame your customer’s problem
+(Re-)Frame your customer’s problem or objective

 Be willing to challenge your customer’s view of their problem and your role